Vegan Chicken

 Dough

-• In a food processor, add chickpeas (and their liquid), nutritional yeast, “no chicken” broth powder, onion powder, garlic powder, salt, apple cider vinegar, and coconut oil.
+• In a food processor, add the chickpeas (and their liquid), nutritional yeast, “no chicken” broth powder, onion powder, garlic powder, salt, apple cider vinegar, and coconut oil.
 Blend until smooth.

 • Gradually add the vital wheat gluten, continuing to blend in between.
 If the mixture feels wet, add 1-2 tablespoons of gluten flour at a time and mix again.